 lead solos aren't bad, really.
 This just isn't what one wants to hear when tossing a Venom record on.

-and showcases the vocal delivery expected of Cronos, though the chorus is annoying.
-During the last minute of the song, things
+energy and showcases the vocal delivery expected of Cronos, though the chorus is annoying.
+During the last minute of the song,

 and the chorus are... suddenly, Helloween.
 This is utterly sickening.
 Clean, harmonized vocals have no place in Venom!
 Never!